surf-visualization/blospray/readme.md

 is also very rudimentary.
 Some properties are currently only settable using Blender [custom properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html) on objects and meshes.

+### Workflow

+The overall idea is to use Blender to set up a scene to render in the usual way.
+Regular Blender meshes are handled mostly correct, although Blender materials are currently not exported.
+To make use of (BL)OSPRAY-specific features a "plugin" can be enabled on a mesh object.
+This plugin generates OSPRay-specific scene elements that are handled independently from Blender.
+Examples of such elements are volumetric data or point sets.

+There are currently 3 types of plugins in BLOSPRAY:

+- Geometry plugins: these generate a single `OSPGeometry`, such as OSPRay's "spheres" "streamlines" or an "isosurface".

+- Volume plugins: these load (or generate) volumetric data in the form of an `OSPVolume`.
+  Note that OSPRay supports regular volumetric grids, but also ununstructured grids and AMR meshes.

+- Scene plugins: these can generate any set of `OSPInstance`

+Meshes that have a geometry of scene plugin attached can be transformed in the Blender scene in the usual way.
+Meshes with a volume plugin have a few more options specific to volumes:

+- One or more isosurfaces can be rendered through the volume

+- Slicing through the volume data with a separate set of slicing meshes.
+These meshes must be attached as children to the mesh data that has the volume plugin attached

+All types of plugins can provide a proxy mesh, such as a bounding box or simplified mesh, to be used as proxy in the Blender scene.

+See the Plugin section below for more details.

 ### Render server

 BLOSPRAY consists of two parts:

 1. A Blender addon (directory `render_ospray`) that implements the Blender external render engine.
 It handles scene export to OSPRay, retrieving the rendered image from OSPRay and other things.
-2. A standalone render server (`bin/ospray_render_server` after building) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.
+2. A standalone render server (`bin/blserver` after building) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.

 The original reason for this two-part setup is that there currently is no Python API for OSPRay, so direct integration in Blender is not straightforward.